ENS Logo

 DNS Encoding

 This is a binary format for domain names, which encodes the length of each label along with the label itself.
-It is used by some of the ENS contracts, such as when wrapping a subname or DNS name using the Name Wrapper.
+It is used by some of the ENS contracts, such as when wrapping names in the Name Wrapper or resolving data with ENSIP-10.

 To DNS-encode a name, first split the name into labels (delimited by .).
 Then for each label from left-to-right: